 The AIA Trust offers retirement savings and distribution vehicles through AXA Equitable to assist you in achieving your retirement goals.
 Plans can be established for one-person firms—or for many employees—utilizing a variety of retirement savings and distribution vehicles.
 AXA Equitable can assist you in achieving your goals based on 50 years’ experience working with association members and over 25 years with AIA architects.
 AXA Equitable can help you review your options and offer you choices that will alleviate the burden of establishing and managing a retirement savings plan.
 It’s one of the ways that the AIA Trust makes it easier for you to focus on doing what you do best: architecture.

-You may call 1-800-523-1125 to speak with a an AXA Retirement Program specialist or visit www.TheAIATrust.com/retirement-plans/ to learn how you can start saving today.
+Call (800) 523 1125 to speak with an AXA Retirement Program specialist or visit our retirement page to learn how you can start saving today.

 This article has been written for general information purposes only.
 This material does not constitute an offer or solicitation of any kind and is not intended, and should not be relied upon, as investment, tax, legal, or financial advice or services.